Most weather archives silently overwrite

 else:

 The key is (station, observed_at, report_type).
 A later-arriving row with the same key is discarded, not merged.
-No update path exists for an observation once it lands.
+The SDK never substitutes a correction for an observation it has already surfaced under that key.

 This is the opposite of standard data-engineering hygiene.
 In most pipelines, data quality means “catch errors and fix them.”
 Here, data quality means “replay the record exactly as it was the first time anyone saw it.”

-We do not overwrite, but we do not throw away the correction either.
-When AWC publishes a COR or RTD METAR (coded correction), we ingest it as a new row with a different observation_type and, if one is given, a different observed_at.
-If the correction carries the same observed_at as the original, it lands in an audit table, not the primary observation table.
+The SDK does not substitute the correction, but it does not drop it either.
+When AWC publishes a COR or RTD METAR (coded correction), the SDK surfaces it as a distinct row with a different observation_type and, if one is given, a different observed_at.
+If the correction carries the same observed_at as the original, it is kept as a separate correction row keyed by observation_type, not folded into the original observation.

-A public audit-query surface is on the roadmap.
-For now, corrections are stored but not exposed through the SDK.
+A dedicated corrections feed is on the roadmap.
+For now, the SDK does not expose corrections separately.
 Settlement always uses the original observation_type="METAR" row.

 # Query A, run today: